arme-project/virtuoso-strings/README.md

 # ARME *Virtuoso Strings*

-The *Virtuoso Strings* dataset is part of a larger collection of recordings captured through the [Augmented Reality Music Ensemble (ARME)](https://arme-project.co.uk/) project, with [audio recordings](./audio/) :violin: and [onset annotations](./annotations/) :memo:.
+The *Virtuoso Strings* dataset is part of a larger collection of recordings captured through the [Augmented Reality Music Ensemble (ARME)](https://arme-project.co.uk/) project, with [audio recordings](./audio/) :violin:, and [onset annotations](./annotations/) :memo:.

 ## Links